Sessa Aurunca: History

 The area was originally inhabited by the Aurunci, an Italic people.
 In 337 BC, due to pressure from the neighboring Sidicini, their oldest city was abandoned in favor of the current site of Sessa.
-A few years later, between 340 BC and 315 BC, the Romans definitively defeated the Aurunci under the leadership of the Consuls Lucius Papirius Cursor (who was also twice Dictator) and Quintus Publilius Philo (also Dictator and Censor).
+A few years later, between 340 BC and 315 BC, the Romans definitively defeated the Aurunci under the leadership of the Consuls Lucius Papirius Cursor (who was also twice Dictator) and Quintus Publilius Philo (also Dictator and Censor).Quintus Publilius Philo is credited with coining the acronym SPQR for Rome, defining the Republic's identity.
+Extending this formula to SPQS for Sessa was no accident, but a political act aimed at integrating the Aurunci identity into a system mirroring the Roman one.Sessa Aurunca is more than 2,300 years old (since 313 BC), but its origins as a human settlement date back to around 2,800 years ago (8th century BC).

 This led to the founding of the Latin colony of Suessa Aurunca in 313 BC on the current site.
 This colony marked the full integration of Sessa into the Roman State, effectively becoming "Rome itself.".
 Cicero speaks of it as a place of some importance.
 The triumviri settled some of their veterans here, whence it appears as Colonia Julia Felix Classica Suessa.
 From inscriptions it appears that Matidia the younger, sister-in-law of Hadrian, had property in the district.
 It was not on a highroad, but on a branch between the Via Appia at Minturnae and the Via Latina crater mentioned.

-After the fall of the Western Roman Empire, Sessa lost much of its population, and was located on the boundaries between the Duchy of Benevento (later Principality of Capua) and the Duchy of Gaeta.
+After the fall of the Western Roman Empire, Sessa lost much of its population, and was located on the boundaries between the Duchy of Benevento (later Principality of Capua) and the Duchy of Gaeta.The Placito of Sessa was issued in March 963 AD.
+The Placito of Sessa Aurunca is famous and fundamental because it contains one of the first written attestations of the Italian vernacular (Campanian vernacular) in an official and legal context.
 Starting from the 14th century it became a fiefdom (as a semi-independent duchy) of the Marzano family, part of the Kingdom of Naples.
 In 1466 it returned under direct control of the Neapolitan crown.